 The gluten will soften and become smoother in the refrigerator.
 This is called “retarding” the dough – basically slowing it down.

 After you take out the dough from the fridge, you will notice that it has risen and feels softer.
 Try not to manipulate the shape of the dough too much lest the gluten toughens up again.
 Just shape it and let the dough sit and rise for a second time before putting it in the oven.

-In an over kneaded dough, the gluten structure creates a barrier which traps the gases released by the yeast.
+In an over-kneaded dough, the gluten structure creates a barrier that traps the gases released by the yeast.
 Thus, preventing the gasses from pushing upwards and inflating the dough in the rise.

 If you are a beginner, kneading by hand will seem tedious.
 Hence you may opt for the stand mixer.
 But the powerful motor of the mixer could over knead the bread dough.

 If you are using a mixer, to avoid over kneading you should stop and check the consistency of the dough after every 2-3 minutes.
 If the consistency of the dough is dense, you will know when to stop the mixer.

 I think using your hands to knead is a good skill to learn because you get to know the feel of the dough at different stages.
 You know when it’s just “right”, and that skill is hard to replicate.
 It’s what separates an experienced baker from a beginner.